visionmobile/bloody-simple-sqs/README.md

 For further information on Bloody Simple SQS methods please refer to the [API Docs](https://github.com/jmike/bloody-simple-sqs/blob/master/docs/API.md).

-## Philosophy
+## About this project

-Amazon Simple Queue Service is an excellent queue-as-a-service solution, simpler than the notorious RabbitMQ, yet powerfull, reliable and inexpensive.
+Amazon Simple Queue Service is an excellent queue-as-a-service solution - simpler than the notorious RabbitMQ, yet powerfull, reliable and inexpensive.

 AWS provides a Node.js SDK, but it's complex and repetitive.
 Bloody-simple-sqs aims to hide the complexity under a simple well-defined API, so that the developers focus on using the SQS, rather than understanding the internal mechanisms of AWS-SDK.

 ## License